Skip to content

 Install Func

-It is recommended to enable Guance Integration - Extension - Managed Func: All prerequisites will be automatically installed.
-Please continue with the script installation.
+It is recommended to activate Guance Integration - Extension - Managed Func: All prerequisites are automatically installed.
+Please proceed with the script installation.

 If you deploy Func yourself, refer to Self-deployed Func